 Communication and Successful Aging

-In this line of research, I study the role of communication in the formation of attitudes toward aging and toward older adults.
+In this line of research, I study the role of communication in understanding what it “means” to get older, and the formation of attitudes toward aging and toward older adults.
 This work seeks to understand what kind of communication is associated with experiences of successful aging, and how we can foster more positive and empowering attitudes about getting older.

 Gasiorek, J., & Fowler, C. (2016).
 Profiling younger adults’ communication about aging.
 Communication Studies, 67, 163-182. doi: 10.1080/10510974.2015.1121159

 Fowler, C., Gasiorek, J., & Giles, H. (2015).
 The role of communication in aging well: Introducing the communicative ecology model of successful aging.
 Communication Monographs, 82, 431-457. doi: 10.1080/03637751.2015.1024701

 Gasiorek, J., Fowler, C., & Giles, H. (2015).
 What does successful aging sound like?
 Profiling communication about aging.
 Human Communication Research, 41, 577-602. doi: 10.1111/hcre.12060